 What Can We Really Do About Spam?

-It’s been 20 years since the CAN-SPAM Act (2003) passed in the United States.
+It’s been decades since the CAN-SPAM Act (2003) passed in the United States.
 Since that time, similar legislation has passed around the world.
 While some of these laws focus specifically on data privacy, there is a huge overlap between cybersecurity and data privacy risks related to spam.
 Penalties for breaking any of these laws are steep—sometimes in the tens of millions of dollars.

 So, why are we still drowning in spam?
 Is there really anything we can do about it?